pkvl/java-socket-http-server/README.md

 4. To invoke HTTP method POST (e.g. in cURL), type "curl -X POST http://localhost:1234/4/James/May"
 5. To see log go to logs/app.log

+TODO:
+- [ ] fix response header according to spec
+- [ ] refactor POST method to have a body
+- [ ] add check/exceptions for unsupported methods (405)
+- [ ] add check/exceptions for 404 not found

 P.S.
 Make sure that you added H2 JDBC-driver and log4j2-library into your project.
 Additional libraries:
 - [H2 JDBC-driver](http://h2database.com/html/main.html)